cloudposse/terraform-yaml-stack-config/README.md

 ## Introduction

-The module has three sub-modules:
+The module is composed of three sub-modules:

   - [vars](modules/vars) - accepts stack configuration and returns deep-merged variables for a Terraform or helmfile component.
   - [backend](modules/backend) - accepts stack configuration and returns backend config for a Terraform component.